-Harnessing New Semantic Search
+Harnessing the Power of Semantic Search

 Many have called semantic search the future of resume search technology.
 But what exactly is semantic search?